seanmorris/theme/README.md

 ## Templating

-Couping the template with the View class is very simple.
+Coupling the template with the View class is very simple.
 Simply subclass the provided View and append the template after a call to __halt_compiler() like so:

 ```php
 <?php